Dark Matter, Millicharges, Axion and Scalar Particles, Gauge Bosons, and Other New Physics with LDMX: Introduction

 As the above summary emphasizes, an important conclusion from this work is that LDMX-like experiments designed to measure missing momentum also provide sensitivity to long-lived particles with lifetimes typically shorter than what have been probed in beam dump experiments such as E141~\cite{Riordan:1987aw}, Orsay~\cite{Davier:1989wz}, E137~\cite{Bjorken:1988as}, NuCal~\cite{Blumlein:1990ay}, CHARM~\cite{Bergsma:1985qz}, and others.
 This is reflected in the range of reach projections shown in this paper, with new territory covered at larger couplings than beam dumps, yet well below the magnitude of couplings probed by collider experiments like BaBar~\cite{Lees:2014xha}, Belle~\cite{TheBelle:2015mwa}, or those at the LHC~\cite{Aaij:2017rft}.
 To see why this should be the case, it is worth reviewing a few experimental aspects of LDMX, as this will help the reader understand later sections of the paper.

 LDMX is designed primarily to measure missing momentum in electron-nuclear fixed-target collisions with a $4 \text{ GeV}-16 \text{ GeV}$ electron beam, though the use of a muon beam has also been suggested~\cite{Kahn:2018cqs}.
 To facilitate this measurement, the beam options under consideration are all high repetition rate (more than 40 MHz) and have a large beam spot (at least a few cm$^2$).
 In this way, an appreciable number of individual electrons can be separated and measured.
 The upstream part of the detector consists of a silicon tracker inside a dipole magnet, the purpose of which is to tag and measure the incoming momentum of each and every beam particle.
 The beam particles then impact a thin ($10 \%-30 \%$ of a radiation length) target.
 Tungsten is often the target considered.
 The target region defines the location where potential signal reactions are measured.
 A silicon tracker downstream of the target measures the recoil electron, and this is used to establish a measure of the momentum transfer in the collision.
 Downstream of this system are both an electromagnetic calorimeter (ECAL) and hadronic calorimeter (HCAL) designed to detect the presence of charged and neutral particles.
+Relative to the existing NA64 missing \emph{energy} experiment~\cite{Banerjee:2017hhz}, LDMX will leverage the larger available intensities of a primary electron beam to probe smaller couplings and the recoil beam electron momentum measurement to characterize signal and background events.

+New physics dominantly coupled to muons can be probed directly with a $\mu$ beam.
+Therefore we also consider the reach of the recently-proposed $\mu$ beam version of LDMX~\cite{Kahn:2018cqs}.
+Relative to the experimental set-up described above, the muon missing momentum experiment, LDMX $\mathrm{M}^3$, is limited to smaller beam intensities which can be compensated by a thicker target.
+Following Ref.~\cite{Kahn:2018cqs} we take as fiducial LDMX $\mathrm{M}^3$ parameters a 50 radiation length tungsten target and a 15 GeV $\mu^-$ beam, representative of the Fermilab muon beam capabilities.
+Beam muon energy loss as it traverses the thick target must be determined in order to implement the missing momentum technique; this necessitates the use of an active target.
+The downstream tracking, ECAL and HCAL are similar to the ones in the $e^-$ beam experiment.